-Rule 1.9 Informal Dispute Resolution
+1.9 Alternative Dispute Resolution. -

-At the request of either party, or at the Commission's direction, contested claims and applications for hearing will be evaluated and may be referred for informal dispute resolution.
-When it appears that a claim may be resolved by informal dispute resolution, the Commission will refer the case to a Commission representative who may schedule the parties for personal appearance or telephone conference.
+At the request of either party, or at the Commission's direction, contested claims and applications for hearing will be evaluated and may be referred for alternative dispute resolution.
+When it appears that a claim may be resolved by alternative dispute resolution, the Commission will refer the case to the Alternative Dispute Resolution department, which may schedule the parties for personal appearance or telephone conference.
 The Commission will attempt to identify disputed issues and to bring about resolution through agreement.
 Parties need not be represented by counsel.
-If agreement is reached it shall be reduced to writing and shall be binding.
+If agreement is reached, it shall be reduced to writing and shall be binding.